A peek behind the curtain of the recruiting process

 They both took a deep breath and let out a cathartic sigh of relief.

-The college recruiting process is one of the more stressful events in the early stages of an athlete's career.
-These are 16-18 year olds making a choice that affects the next four years of their lives as well as their futures on and off the field or court.
+The college recruiting process is one of the more stressful events in the early stages of an athlete’s career.
+These are 16-18 year-olds making a choice that affects the next four years of their lives, as well as their futures on and off the field.

 The process changes from sport-to-sport, but the pressures and difficulties remain constant until they get that sweet payoff of signing their letter of intent.